 Closed Loop Cooling

-Just like all the other Seadoo watercraft the Sea-Doo Sparks uses a Closed Loop Cooling System.
-This system is the same that your car uses right now.
+Just like all the other Sea-Doo watercraft, the Sea-Doo Spark uses a closed loop cooling system.
+This system is the same almost every car on the road uses to keep its engine cooled.

 Closed Loop means it cycles antifreeze through the engine instead of lake or ocean water.
-The reason why you want to avoid ocean and lake water is that it contains debris that can clog the engine cooling.
-And Ocean water contains salt which can corrode the engine away.
+The reason why you want to avoid ocean and lake water is that it contains debris that can clog the engine cooling system.
+Also, ocean water contains salt, which can corrode the engine parts.

 If you want to learn more about the cooling system I wrote more about it here.